MicrosoftDocs/visualstudio-docs/docs/docker-tutorials/persisting-our-data.md

 1. Stop the todo app container once again in the Dashboard (or with `docker rm -f <id>`), as it is still running without using the persistent volume.

-1. Start the todo app container, but add the `-v` flag to specify a volume mount.
-We will use the named volume and mount it to `/etc/todos`, which will capture all files created at the path.
+1. Start the todo app container, but add the `-v` flag to specify a volume mount. you will use the named volume and mount it to `/etc/todos`, which will capture all files created at the path.

     ```bash
     docker run -dp 3000:3000 -v todo-db:/etc/todos getting-started